 Day One: Night Skiing

 If you’ve arrived late afternoon, don’t worry, you can still get your ski fix on your very first day.
 Try Coronet Peak's Night Ski.
 If you’ve never tried skiing at night, be prepared for a completely different and thrilling experience as you ski through sunset and take to the floodlit slopes after the sun goes down.
 It’s a lot of fun and gives a completely different perspective of the mountains and ski runs.

-Available on Wednesdays, Fridays and select Saturdays from 4-9pm, Night Ski runs goes from 30 June to 27 August.
-And, with live DJs, pizza and local beer and wine flowing this is definitely an experience to add to the Queenstown bucket list!
+Available on Wednesdays, Fridays and select Saturdays, Night Ski runs from June to August (subject to conditions).
+With live DJs, pizza and local beer and wine flowing this is definitely an experience to add to the Queenstown bucket list!